-It’s a strange word for a type of HVAC system that’s becoming increasingly popular in the US, and for good reason: Mini-split AC is super-efficient, super-effective, and it doesn’t require ductwork—which means you can install it just about anywhere there’s a wall.
+It’s a strange word for a type of HVAC system that’s becoming increasingly popular in the US, and for good reason: Mini splits are super-efficient, super-effective, and they don’t require ductwork—which means you can install them just about anywhere there’s a wall.

 - What are mini splits?